apache/accumulo-website/_docs-2-0/administration/kerberos.md

 authentication between a client and a server.
 Clients and servers use "tickets", obtained from the KDC via a password or a special file called a "keytab", to communicate with the KDC and prove their identity.
-A KDC administrator must create the principal (name for the client/server identiy) and the password or keytab, securely passing the necessary information to the actual user/service.
+A KDC administrator must create the principal (name for the client/server identity) and the password or keytab, securely passing the necessary information to the actual user/service.
 Properly securing the KDC and generated ticket material is central to the security model and is mentioned only as a warning to administrators running their own KDC.